Caquetio: Dutch period

 Aruba was neglected by the Spaniards from 1533 until the Dutch conquest of 1636, when Spanish and native languages (especially Caquetío) were widely spoken.
 Upon the Dutch conquest the Spaniards fled, and the natives were deported to the mainland because they were regarded as sympathetic to the Spaniards.
-However, in that same year of 1636, the Dutch West Indian Company (WIC) assigned Aruba the duty of breeding horses and cattle, and natives were chosen for these endeavors because they had a good reputation as wild-horse hunters.
+However, in that same year of 1636, the Dutch West India Company (WIC) assigned Aruba the duty of breeding horses and cattle, and natives were chosen for these endeavors because they had a good reputation as wild-horse hunters.
 Also, some in war with Spaniards west of Maracaibo fled to Aruba.

-The importance of Aruba diminished after the 1648 Peace Treaty between the Netherlands and Spain, and the island was neglected again.
+The importance of Aruba diminished after the 1648 Peace of Münster treaty was signed between the Netherlands and Spain, and the island was neglected again.
 In 1655, the Dutch West Indian Company recognized free inhabitants of Aruba as trade partners.
 These people were assigned a piece of land on which to maintain themselves through cultivation; they also cut and sold wood and exploited marine resources.
-Alexandre Olivier Exquemelin, who wrote about his experiences as a buccaneer in the Caribbean, gives a description of the Aruban way of life during the second half of the 17th century.
-Exquemelin points out that the people spoke Spanish, were Catholic, and were visited frequently by Spanish priests from the mainland.
+Alexandre Exquemelin, who wrote about his experiences as a buccaneer in the Caribbean, gives a description of the Aruban way of life during the second half of the 17th century.
+Exquemelin said the people spoke Spanish, were Catholic, and were visited frequently by Spanish priests from the mainland.
 As an example of their strong links with the mainland, some 200 residents agreed to leave Aruba in 1723 to raise the Venezuelan town of El Carrizal under the ecclesiastic jurisdiction of the city of Coro.

-Dutch government records show that the last true native of Aruba died in Aruba around 1862.
-However, even today, recognisable features remain in the faces of many of the native Arubans.
-Recent Mitochondrial DNA Analysis in Aruba has shown the existence of Amerindian DNA still present in population.